blairntaylor/readme-generator/README-sample.md

 ## Contributing

-This is how you can contribute.
+This is how you contribute.

 ## Tests

-This is how to report errors.
+This is how your report errors.

 ## Screenshot

 ## License

-This project is licensed to: MIT
+This project is licensed to: MIT Copyright (c) [Year] [Fullname]

 ## Questions

-GitHub username: usernamegithub
+GitHub username: blairntaylor
 Email address: [blairntaylor@gmail.com](mailto:blairntaylor@gmail.com)